 - 1. Report test weight to the nearest tenth of a pound. - 2.
-Eliminate the count limit on stones and reduce the U.S. Sample grade aggregate weight tolerance from more than 0.2 percent by weight. - 3.
+Eliminate the count limit on stones and reduce the U.S. Sample grade aggregate weight tolerance from more than 0.2 percent by weight to more than 0.1 percent by weight. - 3.
 Offer stress crack testing as official criteria (effective January 1, 1996).